Preparing for an approaching storm:

 - Listen to weather forecasts and plan ahead.

 - Develop a family emergency plan that includes alternative arrangements should the need arise to leave your home.
-Make provisions for special needs of any family member such as the elderly, disabled, medically affected, or infants.
-If you are dependent on electric-powered medical equipment, you are encouraged to seek alternate arrangements (Customers with Special Needs) in the event that your electric service is interrupted.
+Make provisions for special needs family members such as the elderly, disabled, medically affected, or infants.
+If you are dependent on electric-powered medical equipment, seek alternate arrangements (Customers with Special Needs) in the event of an outage.

 - Keep the following items on hand: